 If you feel heaviness (I usually describe this as the feeling like a tampon isn’t quite in properly) this may be due to a pelvic organ prolapse (the bowel, bladder or reproductive organs caving into the vagina).
 A pelvic floor physiotherapist can help.

 5. Diastasis Recti and abdominal separation following pregnancy

 The pelvic floor makes up one quarter of the deep core system and works with the diaphragm (breathing), transversus abdominus (deep abs) and multifidus (deep back muscles).
 To support the abdominal canister each part of the deep core must work in harmony, a pelvic floor physiotherapist will help to ensure each part is working together.

 Pelvic floor dysfunction includes more than what is on this list.
 If you are experiencing dysfunction and you are not sure if pelvic floor physiotherapy can help, get into contact with a pelvic floor physiotherapist in your area.
 Taking care of your pelvic health will translate into optimal function, your body will thank you.

 If you are experiencing any of the things on this list, get in touch with Lisa.
-She works out of the Ottawa Birth and Wellness Centre as well as the Ottawa Integrative Health Center.
-Her website is lisaflanders.ca.
+She co-owns and treats patients at Bloom Integrative Health and Movement Centre in Ottawa.
+You can book directly with her by contacting the clinic.
 Thank you, Lisa!